Distilled from many years of public speaking experience, here is a collection of ideas that help make a great speaker.

 Have something to say

-Research the country or subject thoroughly.
+Research your subject thoroughly.
 If a country, make contacts before you set off: this will help you decide what images and information you need to collect, and increases the chance that you will have meaningful experiences that people will want to hear.
 What intrigues you most about the country?
 The people?
-The politics?
+The landscape?
 The environment?
 Engage with your topic, gain some unusual insights, and you will have something to say.

 Get the audience to care